 Tucked away on Sonoma County's northern coast a few miles south of Gualala, Kruse Rhododendron State Reserve (25050 Coast Highway 1, at mile marker 43, 707-847-3221) offers one of the prettiest walks you’ll ever find — especially from early spring to mid-June, when the 317-acre reserve’s enormous number of spectacular rhododendrons burst into bloom.
 What a sight to take in, all that pink vibrancy nestled into the elegant green forest of second-growth redwoods, Douglas fir, and tanbark oak.

 With the spring streams running, you’ll also see enormous numbers of ferns and wildflowers.
 Other plants include California huckleberry, which also carries pink flowers in spring and purple berries in summer, and flowering shrubs such as Pacific wax myrtle and various salal evergreens.

 To get an overview, take the 2.25-mile round-trip loop trail.
 You can download a loop trail map as well as a park brochure with map for Kruse Rhododendron State Reserve and the adjacent Salt Point State Park.

 Kruse Rhododendron State Reserve is open daily from sunrise to sunset (dogs and bicycles are not allowed on the trails).
+The parking area is about a mile drive in on a rustic, one-lane road (no large trucks or RVs).
 Entry is free, but the restrooms are closed due to service/budget cuts.

 Just the Beginning